pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 complex, the requirements differ on different processors and in different modes of compilation.
 The penalties for not aligning the data also differ.
 The most universal advice is to align data on 16 bytes for SSE and on 32 bytes for AVX.
 The `new` operator in GNU C aligns pointers by 16; however, some other compiler won't necessarily do it, so it is preferable to align pointers by 16 explicitly.
-SSE utility set has special function for it, `_mm_malloc`, where you can specify alignment, and corresponding `_mm_free`.
+SSE utility set has a special function for it, `_mm_malloc`, where you can specify alignment, and corresponding `_mm_free`.
 We'll definitely need to use these functions in AVX case to align buffers by 32.